SEND Special Provision Capital Fund

 The plan for local authorities SEND capital provision allocations should sit coherently with their wider plan.

-For Bournemouth, this is the Special Educational Needs and Disability (SEND) Strategy 2017-2020 which sets out a vision that all early years settings, schools and colleges in Bournemouth are able to deliver high quality education for children and young people with SEND, maximising money from the Dedicated Schools Grant.
+For Bournemouth, this is the High Needs Summary Plan which sets out the challenges and the key actions we are working on to deliver high quality education for children and young people with SEND, maximising the funding from the Dedicated Schools Grant.